-10.1 Customer Protection
+9.1 Customer Protection

 Use of retail agents may also increase the risk that customers will be unable to understand their rights and press claims when aggrieved.
 It is not always clear to customers how they will be protected against fraud when they use retail agents to conduct financial transactions.
 FIs should devise clear guidelines for customers regarding complaints and dispute resolutions and should make efforts to make these public.
+FIs must publish their schedule of charges for BB activities and services on quarterly basis for each calendar quarter and make it available at all its branches / agent locations /website.
+The charges cannot be increased during a quarter.
+All agreements/ contracts with the customer shall clearly specify that the bank is responsible to the customer for acts of omission and commission of the Agent.